 Cabo Blanco: see Buzanada.

 Callao Salvaje and Playa Paraiso: These two urbanizations have spent many years in the doldrums, looking for all the world as though they were stuck in a 1970s time warp.
-Over the last decade, however, they have been seriously updated, with a new 5* hotel and scuba diving centre in Playa Paraiso, and a really rather lovely brand new beach and jetty, and considerable coastal landscaping, in Callao Salvaje where there are a few good quality hotels already.
-Longstanding plans to join the pair with a cliff-top walkway have now been completed, and both have finally been adopted by Adeje, so they are now able to enjoy municipal services from the Ayuntamiento after suffering many years of being private developments with poor quality water supplies, a huge telecommunications problem, and a significant lack of road signs and lighting.
-These developments mean that the future is looking bright for the area, and should see the two towns consolidating their status as desirable holiday resorts, rather than a dumping ground for “allocation on arrival” holidaymakers – indeed, Playa Paraiso’s four tower blocks are undergoing serious renovation, two being taken over, indeed, as the first Hard Rock Hotel in Tenerife.
+Over the last fifteen years, however, they have been seriously updated, with a new 5* hotel and scuba diving centre in Playa Paraiso, and in Callao Salvaje there’s a whole new beach and jetty along with considerable coastal landscaping.
+Longstanding plans to join the pair with a cliff-top walkway have now been completed, and both are now fully adopted by Adeje and so enjoy municipal services from the Ayuntamiento, and so helping greatly to improve local problems of poor quality water supply, telecommunications problems, and paralysed roadworks.
+These developments mean that the future is looking bright for the area, allowing the area to consolidate its status as a desirable holiday resort rather than the historic “allocation on arrival” area for holidaymakers.
+Indeed, Playa Paraiso’s four tower blocks have been renovated and two are now Tenerife’s first Hard Rock Hotel!